-Derrick Florence completed his third season as an assistant coach with the Sacramento State women's basketball program in 2015-16.
+Derrick Florence is in his fourth season as an assistant coach with the Sacramento State women's basketball program in 2016-17.
 Florence was the head girls' varsity basketball coach at Centennial High School in Compton for six seasons before serving as an assistant coach at Cal State L.A. in 2012-13.

 He helped Cal State L.A. to a 21-11 overall record and a 14-8 mark in the Div.
 II California Collegiate Athletic Association (CCAA) in 2012-13.
 He assisted in practices, conditioning, and competition while creating statistical-driven scouting reports and helping develop the squad's post players.

 In six years as the varsity head coach at Centennial High School Florence improved overall academic and athletic performance significantly.
 He dramatically increased the program's overall winning percentage, academic grade point averages, and the number of girls both applying and entering college.